AlpSha/scripts-for-school/README.md

 # Scripts For School

-This is a project that I put my bash scripts that are related to the tasks I have as a student on University.
+This is a project that I put my bash scripts that are related to the tasks I have as a student on university.

 # Saving and calculating your grades